 Welcome to Data Mining Laboratory in the Department of Computer Science and Engineering at Seoul National University.
 Our research interests lie in big data mining which aims to find models, algorithms, and systems for scalable data analysis with applications on knowledge discovery, learning, and anomaly detection.
-Specifically, we focus on the following research topics: big graph mining, big tensor mining, deep learning & scalable machine learning, online stream mining, anomaly/fraud detection, and recommendation system.
+Specifically, we focus on the following research topics: deep learning & scalable machine learning, recommendation system, big graph mining, big tensor mining, online stream mining, and anomaly/fraud detection.

 B.S. student Sejoon Oh won the HumanTech award (gold, 1st in Computer Science) from Samsung, from his paper "Scalable Tucker Factorization for Sparse Tensors - Algorithms and Discoveries".
 M.S/Ph.D. student Jun-gi Jang also won the Humantech award (honorable mention, 4th in Computer Science), from his paper "Fast and Memory-Efficient Method for Time Ranged Singular Value Decomposition".
 HumanTech award is given to best papers in the engineering area, and it is the most prestigious award among such kind in Korea.
 Congratulations!

 2 papers are accepted to ICDE 2018, a top tier database conference.
 The paper "TPA: Fast, Scalable, and Accurate Method for Approximate Random Walk with Restart on Billion Scale Graphs" proposed an algorithm which computes RWR scores approximately exploiting PageRank and block-wise structure of real-world graphs.
 The paper "Scalable Tucker Factorization for Sparse Tensors - Algorithms and Discoveries" proposed a scalable Tucker factorization method for sparse tensors, which updates factor matrices in a row-wise manner.